How to Prepare a Balance Sheet

 Follow this guide for preparing a balance sheet.:

 - Line 1 is the firm’s cash account.
 Small business firms must keep some cash on hand for day-to-day transactions.
 Business firms also need to keep cash on hand for emergencies and to take advantage of any bargains they might find in the marketplace.

 - Line 2, accounts receivable, represents what your credit customers owe you if your firm extends credit.
-Since the balance sheet is like a snapshot of a firm’s financial position at one point in time, the figure for accounts receivable and all the other accounts are accurate for the day on which this financial statement was developed.
+Since the balance sheet is like a snapshot of a firm’s financial position at one point in time, the figure for accounts receivable and all the other accounts are accurate for the day on which this financial statement is developed.

 - The value of the firm’s inventory is stated on Line 3.
 Inventory is simply the products the firm has for sale.
-It can be valued using a number of different methods.
-Two commonly-used methods are called LIFO (Last In First Out) and FIFO (First In, First Out), which are accounting methods that involve the amount of money a company has in inventory.

 - The value of the asset accounts is totaled and stated on Line 5.
 Total assets are the value of everything your firm owns.

 - Line 6 lists accounts payable, which are the short-term credit accounts you owe your suppliers.